WorkED123/passwordsecurity/README.md

 **Password entropy:**
 <ul>
-  <li>A measure of a password's unpredictability, is explained.
+  <li>A measure of a password's unpredictability is explained.
 Higher entropy means a password is harder to crack.</li>
 </ul>

 <h3><ins>